chrisryan91/PremierLeagueTable/README.md

 ![image of the original flow chat](documents/readme%20images/flow_chart.png)

 The current logic flow is similar.
 The logic of the program is documented with Lucid Charts.
-Where there is a red square, requires validated input:
+Where there is a red square, valid input is required:

 ![image of current logic of code](documents/readme%20images/lucid_chat.png)